-All issuers that offer QHP coverage through the Exchange during 2019 and 2020 must perform mapping for plan year 2020 in accordance with applicable state law and federal requirements.
+All issuers that offer QHP coverage through the Exchange during 2020 and 2021 must perform mapping for plan year 2021 in accordance with applicable state law and federal requirements.
 Issuers must map all prior year non-renewing QHPs to another QHP available in the same county for the subsequent year.
-WAHBE will review each carrier's mapping assignments for compliance with applicable law, including federal requirements set forth in 45 CFR 155.335, state law, and OIC guidance.
+WAHBE will review each issuer's mapping assignments for compliance with applicable law, including federal requirements set forth in 45 CFR 155.335, state law, and OIC and WAHBE guidance.
 WAHBE may cross-map enrollees from one issuer to another, as permitted by applicable law and in accordance with OIC guidance.